lachlanjs/ssa-evolution/plan.md

 More interesting objective functions than the toy ones studied could include ability to stay stable under certain hebbian learning regimes, which is famously good at blowing things up to infinity - what if that is only true for certain circuits?
 That would be a really hard thing to find a differentiable objective for.

+# wtf
+This is unrelated but I just found [https://andrewcharlesjones.github.io/journal/natural-gradients.html](this) article on the natural gradient: